aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 To add new permissions, append them to the list of existing permissions found in `SQL/0000-00-01-Permission.sql`.
 (This file is found in your LORIS root directory, not within the module subdirectory.)

-#### Modules table
+#### Adding/Removing Modules

-All modules must be listed in the file `SQL/0000-00-02-Modules.sql`.

-Include a new entry in this file by adding to the list of existing modules.
+The script `tools/manage_modules.php` should be run to manage modules.
+This will take care of updating the relevant tables in LORIS.

 #### Creating a patch